jerng/corner-store/README.md

 ###### **Alpha** : current software release stage

--   **User advice :** APIs and variables names are not guaranteed to be stable.
+-   **User Advice :** APIs and variables names are not guaranteed to be stable.
--   **Developer advice :** Tests exist; documentation has barely begun.
+-   **Developer Advice :** Tests exist; documentation has barely begun.

-README.md should tell you how to use this software, if you would like to try it out. *Furtheronto* that, a little will be be written about the motivations for the production of this software, and how those motivations have influenced design decisions to-date.
+README.md should tell you how to use this software, if you would like to try it out.
+Beyond that, [a little will be be written](#motivation-design-production-decisions) about the motivations for the production of this software, and how those motivations have influenced design decisions to-date.